isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2358.md

 ---
-title: WhyzeHR eScheduling - WhyzeHR E-Scheduling Pro 200
-permalink: /productivity-solutions-grant/solutionrepo/solution2358
----

-### Description

-WhyzeHR E-Scheduling automates tedious processing of manual time card.
+title: WhyzeHR E-Scheduling automates tedious processing of manual time card.
 It matches actual attendance with planned schedule, and calculates OT, lateness, allowances and track absenteeism automatically.
 Managers can plan schedule online or Excel easily.
 Employees are able to see the planned schedule via their mobile apps.
 It integrates with mobile clocking app which comes with GPS location and Geo-Fencing, enabling real time visibility of staff attendance at multiple locations or outlets.
+permalink: /productivity-solutions-grant/solutionrepo/solution2358
+---

+### Description

+200818854Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Whyze_20210139_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria